geo-fluid-dynamics/phaseflow-fenics/README.md

 Features include:
 - An extensible Python class for time-dependent simulations
 - Checkpointing/restarting using HDF5
+- Goal-oriented adaptive mesh refinement (AMR)
-- Adaptive mesh refinement, with mesh coarsening via re-meshing and projection
+- Coarsening of time-dependent meshes via re-meshing and projection

 The model system is composed of